lucprincen/lucidian-tides/2. People/Darktow/Sur'ik 'Shriek'.md

 ![[surik-shriek.jpg]]

 Friend of [[Backstory|T'hau]].
-Fisherman / fishmonger in [[Darktow]].
+Fisherman / fishmonger in [[3.
+Locations/Darktow Isle/Darktow]].
 Regularly sails out to go fishing and then prepares and sells the fish in a shop near the port.